multiversx/mx-docs/docs/wallet/ledger.md

 title: Ledger
 ---

-You can safely store your EGLD by installing the Elrond EGLD app on your Ledger Nano S or Ledger Nano X device.
+You can safely store your EGLD by installing the MultiversX (previously Elrond) EGLD app on your Ledger Nano S or Ledger Nano X device.
 We recommend using a hardware wallet for managing large amounts of EGLD.

 ## Before you begin‌